 For over 100 years, Johnson-Habitat Park along Denver’s South Platte River was a city dump, with nearby industrial businesses also spilling sewage into the river.
-Today, the area is a beautiful neighborhood park, urban outdoor education center, campground and place to get out and play.
-The City and County of Denver selected ECI for the $5.2M construction project, which included soil remediation prior to construction start.
-The ECI team worked with Pinyon Environmental to remove more than 18,000 cubic yards of friable asbestos-impacted soil while maintaining compliance with State requirements.
-After remediation, ECI imported and compacted clean fill, and conducted water control/ armoring to construct a new concrete jetty for river access.
+The City and County of Denver selected ECI to transform it into a beautiful outdoor space that includes a neighborhood park, urban outdoor education center and campground.
+The project required soil remediation prior to construction start, so ECI worked with Pinyon Environmental to remove more than 18,000 cubic yards of friable asbestos-impacted soil, while maintaining compliance with State requirements.
+After remediation, ECI imported and compacted clean fill, and conducted water control and armoring to construct a new concrete jetty for river access.

-The park features a central green space surrounded by several areas that allow for “natural play.”
-An example is a “wickiup” jungle gym ECI created using salvaged trees taken down on the riverbank.
+The park features a central green space surrounded by several areas that allow for “natural play,” such as a “wickiup” jungle gym ECI created using salvaged trees from the riverbank.
 Smaller branches were repurposed as movable elements.
-Kids can create forts and their own play environments.
-Other park features include a campground on a high point that accommodates groups of 30 for “small-scale urban camping” and an amphitheater ECI created from faux boulders centered around a fire pit.
-“This park is unlike anything else in the city and metro area,” said Michael Bouchard, Assistant to Design & Construction City of Denver Parks.
+Other park features include a campground on a high point that accommodates groups of 30 for “small-scale urban camping” and an amphitheater ECI built from faux boulders centered around a fire pit.